1. Can we pick our own therapist? What if I don’t like my assigned therapist?

 3. Do I have to pick a specific group to attend, or can I change week to week?

 We ask that Clients and Parents/Affected Others choose (an open) group to attend weekly, as that creates the best environment for them to feel comfortable, safe and learn the DBT skills.
 However, if groups are missed due to illness or pre-planned activities, clients are encouraged to sit in on another similar group held the same week.
-Clients may also change groups if circumstances in their lives change – such as a new job or school schedule.
+Clients may also change groups if circumstances in their lives change – such as a new job or school schedule - subject to availability.

 4. Can I attend a Group before I start meeting with my DBT Eastside therapist?